-Applying a COGS formula to determine profitability is useful in determining profitability.
+Applying a COGS formula to determine profitability is useful in evaluating business costing methods.
 The cost to complete a sale to the customer exceeds the cost of acquiring the product (or materials to make that product).
 Between the time goods are received and delivery of the product to the customer, the business incurs direct expenses which include cost of raw materials, labor, assets, etc. All these costs should be proportionately added to the cost of each product sold when tracking inventory movement at your business; however, overhead costs are not calculated into COGS.

 The Cost of Goods Sold Formula: